What Does Strategic Misalignment Look Like (& How Can Product Managers Avoid it?)

 For a North Star Metric to work, the product team must translate the business goals the executive team cherishes into specific customer value that drive the desired behaviors.
 You can accomplish this by distilling things down to a single particular area (or very small number of areas) the product can influence.

 Of course, there’s an inherent danger in settling on a single metric to guide your entire strategy.
-If this indicator isn’t the magic lever that catapults the company to success, then you’ve devoted a whole lot of energy to moving the wrong needle.
-You should continually reevaluated and perhaps hedge with some secondary objectives.
+If this indicator isn’t the magic lever that catapults the company to success, then you’ve devoted a whole lot of energy to move the wrong needle.
+You should continually reevaluate and perhaps hedge with some secondary objectives.

 Just as important as identifying what will improve the North Star Metric is figuring out what won’t impact it at all.
-While those items might someday make it into the product, they must be left in the parking lot for now.
+While those items might someday make it into the product, they must be left in the parked section for now.
 Instead, divert your attention to the key features and functionality impacting the North Star Metric.

 This focus might feel uncomfortable since you’re leaving a lot of good ideas out of the roadmap for now.
 But if the North Star Metric isn’t improved, those things won’t ever get a chance to see the light of day because the product or company will be history.
 If it’s not relevant to the North Star, it’s not relevant, period.